-The changes in accumulated other comprehensive loss by component for 2020 were as follows (in thousands):
+The changes in accumulated other comprehensive loss by component for 2021 were as follows (in thousands):

-Unrealized Gains

-Foreign Currency (Losses) on
+Foreign Currency Unrealized Losses on

 Translation Available-For-Sale

-Adjustments Investments Total
+Adjustments Investments Tota ıl

-Balance, December 31, 2019 \$ (1,245) \$ (19) \$ (1,264)

-Other comprehensive income 920 8 928

 Balance, December 31, 2020 \$ (325) \$ (11) \$ (336)

+Other comprehensive loss (149) (7) (156)

+Balance, December 31, 2021 \$ (474) \$ (18) \$ (492)

-10. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 The Company is a party to a Royalty Agreement and License with Broady Health Sciences, L.L.C., a Texas limited liability company, ("BHS") regarding the manufacture and sale of a product called ReStorTM.
-George K. Broady, a director of the Company and beneficial owner of more than 5% of its outstanding common stock, is an indirect owner of BHS.
+George K. Broady, a former director of the Company and beneficial owner of more than 5% of its outstanding common stock, is an indirect owner of BHS.
+Brunde E. Broady, a director of the Company and daughter of Mr. Broady, is the President and Chief Executive Officer of BHS.
 Under this agreement (as amended), the Company agreed to pay BHS a royalty based on a price per unit in return for the right to manufacture (or have manufactured), market, import, export and sell this product worldwide by or through multi-level marketing or network marketing.
-The Company recognized royalties of \$83,000 and \$96,000 during 2020 and 2019, respectively, under this agreement.
+The Company recognized royalties of \$60,000 and \$83,000 during 2021 and 2020, respectively, under this agreement.
 The Company is not required to purchase any product under the agreement, and the agreement may be terminated under certain circumstances with no notice.
-An amendment to the agreement effective March 20, 2020 extends the term of the agreement for an additional five years to March 31, 2025, after which it shall be automatically renewed for successive one-year terms unless notice is given by either party at least 90 days in advance of the expiration of the then-current term.
+The agreement terminates March 31, 2025, after which it shall be automatically renewed for successive one-year terms unless notice is given by either party at least 90 days in advance of the expiration of the then-current term.